 The teahouses offer shared facilities outside the rooms, usually there’s one squat toilet and one Western toilet.
 The hand basin is located on the outside of the facilities – you might find soap, you might not.
 You’ll need to bring your own toilet paper.

-You’ll want to bring enough cash with you to last your entire trek whether that be a couple of days or three weeks as not surprisingly, there’s no ATMs out in the wilderness.
+You’ll want to bring enough cash with you to last your entire trek, whether that be a couple of days or three weeks, as not surprisingly there are no ATMs out in the wilderness.

 When I travelled through Nepal in November, days were usually warm, although some parts of the trek were misty and cold.
 At night, the temperature dropped to around zero in the mountains.

 Make sure your gear is protected from all weather conditions by bringing a waterproof cover and a dry bag for your camera and phone.